JuliaMath/Roots.jl/docs/src/index.md

 The default algorithm is guaranteed to have an  answer nearly as accurate as is  possible  given the limitations of floating point  computations.

-For the zeros "near" a point,  a non-bracketing method is often used, as generally  the algorithms are more efficient and can be  used in cases where a zero does  not.
+For the zeros "near" a point,  a non-bracketing method is often used, as generally  the algorithms are more efficient and can be  used in cases where a zero does  not cross the ``x`` axis.
 Passing just  the initial point will dispatch to  such a method:

 ```jldoctest find_zero
 julia> find_zero(f,  0.6) ≈ 0.550606579334135